Download a FREE E-Book with 20 Easy Weeknight Dinners

 Make a simple strawberry glaze

 If you want to add even more strawberry flavor to this strawberry cake recipe, make a strawberry glaze to pour on top.
-Blend fresh strawberries to make a simple strawberry puree.
+Blend fresh strawberries in a blender or food processor to make a simple strawberry puree.
+You could add a dash of strawberry extract if you would like to take it to the next level.

 Step by step assembly of a strawberry cake recipe